Amy Jackson: 2010–2012: Breakthrough in Indian films

 In 2010, Indian film producers spotted Jackson's photo on the Miss Teen World website and invited her to audition for the Tamil period-drama film Madrasapattinam (2010).
 Despite having had no previous acting experience, she was cast as the female lead opposite Arya.
-The film, set against the backdrop of 1947 India, tells the story of a British Governor's daughter who falls in love with a village boy.
+The film, set against the backdrop of Pre-Independence India, tells the story of a British Governor's daughter who falls in love with a village boy.
 Jackson admitted that it was very difficult to learn the Tamil dialogues.
 The film was released on 9 July 2010; it was praised by critics and performed well at the box office, with Jackson gaining praise for her performance.
 Sify wrote, "It is an out and out Amy Jackson show.
 She is simply amazing to deliver lines in Tamil, and is one good reason to see the film".
 Behindwoods wrote, "The one who walks away with the top honours is Amy Jackson for a beautiful portrayal of a lady torn between her love and the mighty empire.
 She looks absolutely beautiful, emotes well through her expressive eyes and is able to earn the sympathy of the audiences during tough times".
 Rediff wrote, "Amy Jackson is almost perfect as the wide-eyed young girl who is seeing India for the first time, fascinated by its culture".

 In 2011, she was signed by Gautham Vasudev Menon to play the female lead opposite Prateik Babbar in Ekk Deewana Tha (2012), the Hindi remake of the 2010 hit romantic drama film Vinnaithaandi Varuvaayaa.
 She essayed the role played by Trisha in the original, of Jessie, a Malayali Nasrani Christian who falls in love with a Hindu boy, but is prevented from pursuing the romance by her father.
 The film was released in February 2012.
 Jackson received praise for her performance and for her chemistry with Babbar, with BehindWoods stating that "she has done wonders," and the Times of India saying that "she never disappoints."

 In September 2012, Jackson made her return to Tamil cinema with a supporting role in Thaandavam (2012), starring opposite Vikram and Anushka Shetty.
 She was signed for the film in 2011 and shooting took place in India and London, enabling Jackson to return to see her family and friends.
 It was her second collaboration with director A. L. Vijay after Madrasapattinam (2010).
 She played the role of Sarah Vinayagam, a British-born Anglo-Indian girl who wins the Miss London title.
-She reportedly dubbed her own dialogues in Tamil.
 She received her first nomination for the Filmfare Award for Best Supporting Actress – Tamil at the 60th Filmfare Awards South ceremony.